 As a member of the lab community you are expected to be a team player.
 You are expected to follow lab policies, adapt as they evolve, and treat fellow members with respect.
 This includes respect for peoples’ lab areas and personal space and having consent for actions that will affect them.
 Lab members always ask permission before using or moving items belonging to a specific person including items in shared areas.
 Respect also means that when communicating to each other we empower rather than belittle people for their mistakes; we are all learning and growing.
 We are a collaborative, supportive lab so we ask for guidance from our fellow lab members with the understanding that academic careers get busier with time as people learn to take on more.
 As self-reliance is important to develop, we try to solve problems on our own first before seeking assistance.
 Also, you are also expected to contribute to the running of the lab by taking on repeating lab tasks that are rotated biannually.

 Every week, each lab member has a one-on-one meeting with me to talk about current progress, issues, etc. To make the most of these meetings I request that you make an agenda and send it to me in advance of our meeting.
+[During COVID-19, meetings are taking place remotely and one-on-one meetings have been temporarily replaced by subgroup meetings, but the same principles apply.]
 In addition, my door is always open, and my mentality is that I work for my students and staff.
 Here are good guidelines from University of Wisconsin-Madison ICTR of how to make the most out of a mentor/mentee relationship.

 In addition, the lab and myself are available through a very active Slack channel.
 Slack is a great tool that centralizes all of our communication.
 In our lab, we have a slack channel for almost everything.
 The @channel and @person prompts summon the channel or person at any time of the day so people have to be mindful of how people arrange their time especially during nights and weekends.
 It is a given that people can ignore slack messages outside of normal working hours to preserve their personal time and space.
 For urgent matters, you should contact people by phone/ text.